SouthGreenPlatform/panache/README.md

 To see an instance with an existing dataset (Banana Pangenome by 2.
 Rijzaani H et al, 2021), you can visit the [Banana Genome Hub](https://banana-genome-hub.southgreen.fr/content/panache).

 ## Citation
-Durant E, Sabot F, Conte M and Rouard M. a Web Visualizer for Linearized Pangenomes.
+Durant Eloi, Sabot François, Conte Matthieu and Rouard Mathieu. a Web Visualizer for Linearized Pangenomes.
 BioRxiv.

 ## Installation